ku-nlp/text-cleaning/README.md

-# jp-broo: A Japanese text cleaner
+# jp-broom: A Japanese text cleaner

 ## Description
 This project cleans Japanese texts for the usage in NLP projects.
 Japanese texts require different techniques from conventional ones, as they tend to include a wide collection of different symbols and emoticons (i.e. kaomoji).